ThomasZeman/Notes/XamarinAndroidOnLinux.md

     `<AndroidSdkDirectory>/usr/lib/android-sdk</AndroidSdkDirectory>`
 `</PropertyGroup>`

-and just call msbuild without parameters
+and just call msbuild without parameters.
+AndroidSdkDirectory must not contain any placeholder or environment variables.
+Also ~ for home will not work.